These turtles live on a dry, river land. The birds from above spot the turtles from high above to see when would be a good time to eat them.

-More juvenile Flamingos are born than can survive on the glacier.
-There is not enough food or space for all of them to live.
-Some of the Flamingos are always spotted by the whales and eaten.
+More turtles are born on the land and there isn't enough space and food for all of them to survive.
+Some of the turtles are being spotted by the bird's and being eaten.

-Not all the Flamingos are pink.
-Some Flamingos are born with other colors.
-All of the Flamingos on the glacier are competing to stay hidden from the whales and not get eaten.
+Not all turtles are green.
+Some turtles are born with different colors.
+All the turtles are trying to stay alive and not get eaten by the birds.

-Because their color is an adaption on the glacier, white flamingos are better at avoiding whales.
-White flamingos are eaten less often and survive longer.
+Because their color is an adaptation on the land, green turtles are better at avoiding the birds.
+Green turtles are eaten less and survive more.

-Only surviving flamingos get a chance to reproduce.
-Because most of those flamingos are white, they pass on the white color trait to their offspring.
-Therefore, a greater percentage of flamingos are white in the next generation.
+Only the surviving turtles get a chance to reproduce because most of those turtles are green.
+So they pass on their green color trait to their offspring.
+Therefore, a greater percentage of turtles are green in the next generation.